dcdpr/did-btcr2/mdbook/src/operations/resolve.md

   * CAS Beacon: use [Process CAS Beacon](#process-cas-beacon).
   * SMT Beacon: use [Process SMT Beacon](#process-smt-beacon).
 * Build a tuple with:
-  * The transaction's block-height, block-time, and block-confirmations.
+  * The transaction's block metadata (height, time, and confirmations).
   * The [BTCR2 Signed Update (data structure)] retrieved from `update_lookup_table[update_hash]`.
     * If the update is not in `update_lookup_table`, retrieve it from [CAS].
     * Raise a [`MISSING_UPDATE_DATA`] error if the update is not available from either source.